How to Stop Grinding Teeth with a Mouth Guard

 Additionally, seeking the expertise of a physical therapist or chiropractor can help address any underlying musculoskeletal issues that may be contributing to teeth grinding.
 Cognitive behavioral therapy (CBT) has also been shown to be effective in helping individuals manage stress and anxiety, which are common triggers for bruxism.

-Can Night Guards Completely Stop Teeth Grinding?
+Can Mouth Guards Completely Stop Teeth Grinding?

 Section Image

-The duration of night guard usage to see results may vary based on individual factors, such as the severity of teeth grinding and the specific treatment plan.
+The duration of mouth guard usage to see results may vary based on individual factors, such as the severity of teeth grinding and the specific treatment plan.
 It is essential to follow their instructions diligently and schedule regular follow-up appointments to monitor progress and make any necessary adjustments.

 Reading next

-How to order more Remi retainers
+How to order more Remi retainers - Remi

-The Future of Mouth Guards: Smart Guards with Tracking Features
+The Future of Mouth Guards: Smart Guards with Tracking Features - Remi